Stable flatness of nonarchimedean hyperenveloping algebras: Abstract

 \section{Abstract}

-Let $L$ be a $p$-adic local field and $\lie$ a finite dimensional Lie algebra over $L$.
-We show that its hyperenveloping algebra $\Fy$ is a stably flat completion of its universal enveloping algebra.
-As a consequence the relative cohomology for the locally convex algebra $\Fy$ coincides with the underlying Lie algebra cohomology.
+Let $L$ be a completely valued nonarchimedean field and $\lie$ a finite dimensional Lie algebra over $L$.
+We show that its hyperenveloping algebra $\Fy$ agrees with its Arens-Michael envelope and, furthermore, is a stably flat completion of its universal enveloping algebra.
+As an application, we prove that the Taylor relative cohomology for the locally convex algebra $\Fy$ is naturally isomorphic to the Lie algebra cohomology of $\lie$. ~\\~\\ Keywords: Lie algebras, stable flatness, representation theory.